techidaily/site-win11-tips/source/_posts/turn-off-windows-upgrade-notifications.md

  The quickest way to disable update notifications on Windows is through the Settings app.
 Here are the steps for the same.

 1. Press**Win + I** to open Windows Settings.
-You can also use any method we cover in[how to launch the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+You can also use any method we cover in [how to launch the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Navigate to**Update & Security > Windows Update** .
 3. Select**Advanced options** .
 4. Disable the toggle for**Notify me when a restart is required to finish updating** .